SagelyAdvised/Micro-stakes-Poker-Tournament-Analysis/README.md

 ## 5. Swings: How Often, How Long?

 Going from bankroll a low-point to a high point or vice versa, there is a swing.
-How often they happen depends on how many buy-ins up or down you consider a swing.
+Since that is alwasys happening, how often that changes depends on how many buy-ins up or down you consider a swing.
 For example, we might say we have to go down or up a minimum of 10 buy-ins for a swing.
 The graph below shows the result of using a ZigZag technique on the cumulative profit curve with no smoothing, no random baseline, and one parameter (minimum swing size =10).

 ![Bankroll ZigZag swings](images/bankroll_zigzag.png)

-At a 10-buy-in ($5) minimum swing threshold: **53 pivots, mean gap 18.8 tournaments, median 18.0** — both up and down swings, essentially symmetric (downswings mean 19.4, upswings mean 18.1).
-This is sensitive to the threshold choice; at 5 buy-ins the typical gap drops to ~9 tournaments, at 20 buy-ins it rises past 100.
+At a 10-buy-in ($5) minimum swing threshold we see **53 pivots**, meaning 26 ups and 26 downs.
+The mean gap is 18.8 tournaments.
+Due to tournament format and playing style, both up and down swings are essentially symmetric (downswings mean 19.4, upswings mean 18.1).
+This changes depending on what is considered a swing.
+At 5 buy-ins the mean gap drops to ~9 tournaments, while at 20 buy-ins it rises past 100.

 ---